Skin Cancer

 Melanoma

-Melanoma is the most dangerous form of skin cancer.
-It has the greatest risk of spreading to other parts of the body.
-These parts include the brain, lungs, and intestines.
+Melanoma is the most dangerous type of skin cancer.
+It starts in the cells that give your skin its color.
+It has the highest risk of spreading to other parts of the body, including the brain, lungs, and intestines.

 Back To Top